wlchn/doreq/readme.md

 # doreq
 A GUI API tool for Mac written in Go.
-The name doreq is abbreviation of "Do Request".
+The name doreq is abbreviation of "do request".
 ## Run
 ``` golang
 go build doreq.go